Patrick Vieira: Early life

-Vieira's family moved from Senegal to Dreux, France, when he was eight, and he did not return to Senegal until 2003.
+Patrick Paul Vieira was born on 23 June 1976 in Dakar, Senegal.
+Vieira's family moved to Dreux, France, when he was eight, and he did not return to Senegal until 2003.
 His parents divorced when Vieira was young, and he never met his father again.
 His French citizenship was conferred on him at birth as his grandfather served in the French Army.
 His surname Vieira, which is Portuguese, is the maiden name of his mother, who is from Cape Verde.

 Club career

 Early career

-Vieira first played for FC Tours U19 in the early 90s, before moving to Cannes, where he made his debut at the age of 17, in 1993, and captained the team at just 19 years old.
-In the summer of 1995, he was signed by Italian giants Milan, although he made just two first-team appearances for the club.
+Vieira first played for Tours U19 in the early 90s, before moving to Cannes, where he made his debut at the age of 17, in 1993, and captained the team at just 19 years old.
+In the summer of 1995, he was signed by Italian Serie A club AC Milan, although he made just five first-team appearances for the club.

 Arsenal

 First season (1996–97)

 On 10 August 1996, the Daily Mirror reported that Vieira was subject to a move to English club Arsenal, given personal terms with original suitors Ajax were not reached.
 He joined Arsenal four days later in a £3.5 million move.
 The peculiarity of Vieira and fellow Frenchman Rémi Garde arriving at the club, coupled with manager Bruce Rioch's dismissal before the season had begun, suggested that Arsenal was managed by exterior influence.
 Vieira later revealed he signed for Arsenal because his compatriot Arsène Wenger was going to be the club's next manager: "I am delighted to be joining Arsenal at the same time as Mr Wenger becomes their coach.
 Being able to speak French to him will make life a lot easier for me."
 Wenger was officially in command of managerial affairs at Arsenal by the start of October, but Vieira had already made his mark, coming on as a substitute against Sheffield Wednesday on 16 September 1996; The Times described him as a "thinking man's Carlton Palmer … who, at last, gives the Arsenal midfield some variety."

 Vieira made his full debut against Middlesbrough at the Riverside Stadium, three days after.
 He scored his first goal for the club against Derby County on 8 December 1996 – a late equaliser in a 2–2 draw.
 His performances for Arsenal in the subsequent months made him a fans’ favourite and was lauded as "…the playmaker Arsenal have sought since Paul Davis pulled the strings in the 1991 championship-winning team."
 Davis himself noted that in the matches Vieira was suspended during the Christmas period, Arsenal struggled to win.
 He ended his first season with 38 appearances in total and Arsenal finished in third place, missing out on a spot in the UEFA Champions League via goal difference.